the-turing-way/the-turing-way/book/content/software_checklist/01/making_software_citable.md

 any digital object, such as a version of a paper, a version of software etc.
 This has the advantage that it is unambigous and standardized.
 For journal articles, using DOIs is commonplace, and a DOI is usually provided by the publisher.
-For software, you can make your own DOI with [Zenodo](https://zenodo.org/):
+For software, you can get a DOI by publishing it on [Zenodo](https://zenodo.org/) platform:

 1. You can tell people how to cite your software by including a ``CITATION.cff`` file in the root of your repository (You can read up on the rationale of